svgeesus/EuroMPE/Duophonic/Panel.md

 [Adafruit Mini Soft Touch Push-button Switches](https://www.adafruit.com/product/3983) 6x6mm SMD.

-Need room for rotary encoder.
-Could be right of display.
+Rotary encoder to right of display.

 [Rotary Encoder - Illuminated](https://www.sparkfun.com/products/15141) Sparkfun

-Use as placeholder, not clear RGB led is needed here.
-14mm wide 13.2m high but that excludes pins (14mm with pins).
+Use Sparkfun encoder as placeholder, not clear RGB led is needed here.
+It does need to be firmly attached to panel as it supports this board and then the MPU board too,14mm wide 13.2m high but that excludes pins (14mm with pins).
 M9 threaded shaft, 6mm turning shaft.

 ## Perf fading pots